zedshaw/fuqit/README.md

 0. If it's in /static/ it's a static file.
 1. If it has an extension it's a template.
-2. If it ends in / it's either /index.html or /index.py
+2. If it ends in / it's either /index.html or a module.
 3. Otherwise it's a module named after the path with / changed to . unless there is a directory with the same path, then this will produce a redirect.
+4. Modules are found by trying to import longest to shortest paths.

 Examples: